gered/views.reagent/README.md

 # reagent-data-views

-TODO: Update this.
-This library, while I think it's pretty darn awesome, uses out of date libraries (the views library in particular is waaaaaay old, no one would want to use this version now).
-Plus a bunch of dependencies (including the aforementioned views library) are not on Clojars, so a bunch of manual installations in is necessary to use this at the moment.
+Reagent components that can subscribe to receive realtime database updates.

+### This library is still in the experimental stages! ###

+I'm hoping to have a release with documentation and examples soon.
+For now, tread carefully when browsing through the code in this repository!

 ## License

-Copyright © 2014 Gered King
+Copyright © 2016 Gered King

 Distributed under the the MIT License.
 See LICENSE for more details.